BobBoldin/splice_horizon/docs/episodes/ch08/draft.md

 "Understood," the team echoed.

 Morlin slapped the case once, not for drama, just to mark the end.
-"Keys stay on me," he said.
-"If you need a swap, you ask.
+"Keys stay on me.
+Ask for a swap.
 I will be at the rail with the second team.
-If you come back with a story about a gun saving your day, I will listen.
-If you come back and say you never touched it, I will sleep better."
+Come back with a story about a gun saving your day, and I will listen.
+Come back and say you never touched it, and I will sleep better."

 Rovell grinned and let it stop where it should.
 "I plan to sleep better," he said.